 Origin: Peru, South America

 A subtropical succulent perennial that originates from Peru.
-The leaves have interesting windowed areas on the upper surfaces.
-The plants grow to about 20 cm tall with attractive bright-green windowed leaves.
+The leaves have interesting windowed areas on the upper surfaces and the lower leaf surfaces are rough, the texture reminiscent to a gecko.
+The plants grow to about 20 cm tall.

 Plant size: Well established plants, about 15 cm high are offered.